andre-kumagae/desafio-tekna-rocks/README.md

 import math
 ```

-* Package used to generate and update the log file:
+* Package used to generate and update the log file with the name 'spreadsheet_update.log":

 ```
 import logging